Dr. Daniel Feldman

 B. Book Chapters

 2020 “Translating Oral Memory and Visual Media in Ida Fink’s ‘Traces.’”
-Translated Memories: Transgenerational Perspectives in Literature on the Holocaust.
+Translated Memories: Transgenerational Perspectives on the Holocaust.
 Ed.
 Bettina Hofmann and Ursula Reuter.
-Lexington Books.
+Rowman and Littlefield.
+31-49.
+Link

 C. Book Reviews

 2013 Review of Paik, ed., Aftermaths: Exile, Migration, and Diaspora Reconsidered.
 In Common Knowledge 19 (2013): 573-74.

 1997-2001 Columbia University, B.A.
 Summa cum laude

 2003-2006 Yale University, M.A., M.Phil., Comparative Literature